I. Policy Statement:

 - Professional Department or Unit: Department or unit devoted to providing professional services to students.
 This includes, but is not limited to, dining services, facilities services, student life/activities, financial aid, registrar, bursar, career services, library services, residential life, athletics, academic advisement, disability services, counseling services, health center, information technology, and safety, security and Police.

-Other College Personnel: Any person with an employment relationship with the college that is not covered by the definition of professional staff.
+Other University Personnel: Any person with an employment relationship with the university that is not covered by the definition of professional staff.
 This would include all employees in the classified service pursuant to New York State Civil Service laws, rules and regulations as well as student and graduate student employees on the state payroll.

 In addition, a University Police Officer shall be deemed to have a professional responsibility at any time that they are on duty, or when the member is directly involved in an ongoing investigation in which the student is a target, witness, person of interest or subject of an investigation, criminal matter, inquiry, or campus administrative action, or when the member is involved in an open case or action in which the student or other staff is either the plaintiff/complainant/defendant or potential plaintiff/ complainant/ defendant.